gipsh/epub-to-kindle/README.md

 ### Config

-You have to create your own `config.yml` based on the `config.example`

-Then put your SMTP credentials and make shure the

-path to `ebook-convert` binary is right for your platform
+You have to create your own `config.yml` based on the `config.example` Then put your SMTP credentials and make sure the path to `ebook-convert` binary is right for your platform